loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/00-boundary-overview_en.md

 ## 🎯 Core Ideas of This Chapter

-In GLS theory, **boundary is not a limitation, but essence**.
-This chapter will reveal an astonishing fact:
+In GLS theory, **boundary is viewed as essence**.
+This chapter will present a core perspective:

-**All computable physical objects concentrate on the boundary, the bulk is just reconstruction of boundary data.**
+**All computable physical objects are proposed to concentrate on the boundary, the bulk can be viewed as reconstruction of boundary data.**

 ```mermaid
 graph TB